 Following is a summary of the information required on all prepackaged food labels.
-For definitive and more complete information regarding Barbados' labeling requirements, it is recommended that U.S. exporters contact the BNSI (contact information provided in Appendix I).
+For definitive and more complete information regarding Barbados' labeling requirements, U.S. exporters may wish to contact the BNSI (contact information provided in Appendix I).

 1. Name of the Food